gosang/gosang.github.io/content/posts/caching/implementing-distributed-caching-in-asp-dotnet-core-with-redis.md

 - **Persistence** – Data can be saved to disk for durability.
 - **Expiration Policies** – Supports TTL (Time-To-Live) for cache expiration.
 - **Support for Clustering** – Ensures scalability and high availability.

+# Implementing Distributed Caching with Redis in ASP.NET Core